 Both parents are entitled to have parenting time with their children.
 In Illinois, the law recognizes that it is in the children’s best interest to have a relationship with, and spend time with, both parents.
 How parenting time is configured, however, is different in every case.

 7. Is there a standard visitation schedule in Illinois divorces?
-Do fathers only get every other weekend and one weeknight per week with their kids?

 There is no “standard” parenting schedule that applies in every case.
 There is no law or rule that determines how much time fathers or mothers get to spend with their kids after a divorce.

 In most cases, parents see their children based upon a schedule that they agree upon.
 If the parents can’t agree on a parenting time schedule, then the court will determine the schedule upon which each parent will see the kids.

 The court makes its parenting time determination based upon what the judge finds to be in the best interest of the children.
 What is in the children’s “best interest” depends on the facts and circumstances of every case.

 8. What happens if my ex doesn’t pay child support in Illinois?